nathanswanson/BedrockDragon/README.md

 Currently, I am developing this as my main project.

 - Players can join
-- World loads from save with some bugs
+- World loads from save
 - Basic inventory system
 - Custom block and item DSL
 - Players can move around world